Francis Close: Personal life

-Close married twice; in 1820 he married Anne Diana Arden, and in 1880 Mary Antrim.
+Close married twice: in 1820, he married Anne Diana Arden, and in 1880, he married Mary Antrim.

 Legacy

 Close was the author of around seventy books and pamphlets, though by 1887 few were considered "of any permanent value."
-In 1885 a marble statue of Close was installed in Carlisle Cathedral, after a public collection of funds for the purpose.
+In 1885, a marble statue of Close was installed in Carlisle Cathedral after a public collection of funds for the purpose.
 Dean Close School and Francis Close Hall, both in Cheltenham, were named in his honour.